 If you’ve recently had a baby and are currently breastfeeding, you may have a ton of questions!
-One of the most common questions about breastfeeding and nutrition is whether or not there are certain foods that make breastfeeding babies fussy.
+One of the most common questions about breastfeeding and nutrition is whether or not certain foods make breastfeeding babies fussy.
 While some mommas swear things like spicy foods upset their little one’s tummies, others may not notice a difference.

-In this article, we are going to look at how foods may impact your baby.
+This article will look at how foods may impact your baby.
 We’re also going to look at the top five foods commonly known to cause fussiness.

-With that being said, let’s look at some of the most commonly talked about foods that make breastfeeding babies fussy.
+Let’s look at some of the most commonly talked about foods that make breastfeeding babies fussy.

 The Five Probable Foods That Make Breastfeeding Babies Fussy

 This is one of the most talked-about foods for breastfeeding and fussiness.
 Many moms remove dairy from their diet when breastfeeding when they notice symptoms in their little ones.
 If you notice certain symptoms linked to a cow’s milk allergy, it may be worth removing the dairy from your diet and seeing if any symptoms improve.
 Symptoms may include skin breakouts, fussiness, irritability, and/or changes in stools.

 While often a bummer for new moms who are desperate for an energy boost, some babies can be sensitive to the caffeine in your morning cup of coffee.
 However, the good news is that a small amount under 300 milligrams of caffeine per day likely won’t cause any issues.
 However, having large amounts of caffeine can undoubtedly lead to fussiness as caffeine does pass through breastmilk.
 If you notice your baby is more wired or fussier than usual, you may want to cut back on the amount you consume.